Cauda equina: Cauda equina syndrome

 Cauda equina syndrome, a rare disorder affecting the bundle of nerve roots (cauda equina) at the lower (lumbar) end of the spinal cord, is a surgical emergency.
 Cauda equina syndrome occurs when the nerve roots in the lumbar spine are compressed, disrupting sensation and movement.
 Nerve roots that control the function of the bladder and bowel are especially vulnerable to damage.
 It can lead to permanent paralysis, impaired bladder and/or bowel control, loss of sexual sensation, and other problems if left untreated.
 Even with immediate treatment, some patients may not recover complete function.

 Cauda equina syndrome most commonly results from a massive disc herniation in the lumbar region.
 A disc herniation occurs when one of the soft flexible discs that functions as an elastic shock absorber between the bones of the spinal column displaces from its normal position.
 The herniation occurs after the disc begins to break down with aging and can be precipitated by stress or a mechanical problem in the spine.
 The result is that the softer, center portion of the disc pushes out and causes pressure on the nerve roots in the lumbar spine.
 Other causes include spinal lesions and tumors, spinal infections or inflammation, lumbar spinal stenosis, trauma to the lower back, birth abnormalities, spinal arteriovenous malformations (AVMs), spinal hemorrhages (subarachnoid, subdural, epidural), narrowing of the spinal canal, postoperative lumbar spine surgery complications or spinal anesthesia.
+Cauda equina syndrome can often be mistaken for conditions such as spinal stenosis, herniated discs and nerve root compression.